Remote state preparation by multiple observers using a single copy of a two-qubit entangled state: Upper bound on the number of Bobs

-As shown in Fig.\ref{Bloch}, for a particular azimuthal angle $\phi_i$, the remote states $|\psi^i\rangle$ and $|\psi^i_{\bot}\rangle$ are diametrically opposite to each other, i.e., they lie on a particular equatorial plane.
-But when we fix the polar angle, $\theta_{\neq \frac{\pi}{2}}$ and evaluate the average over all $\phi_i$s, the vector $|\psi^i\rangle$ or its complement precess over the curved surface of the right-circular cone thus formed with its apex pointing at the center of the Bloch sphere.
-Choosing the remote states for a fixed $\theta$ ($0\leq \theta \leq \pi$) indicates the choice of a circle from the Bloch sphere.
-Taking the initial state singlet state, the following observations can be made.
+Let us suppose that the remote state to be prepared at Alice's side is chosen from any non-equatorial circle with fixed $\theta$ (i.e. not equal to $\frac{\pi}{2}$) on the Bloch sphere.
+This is known to all the Bobs and Alice.
+Here Alice applies suitable post-selection technique corresponding to the CC received from Bobs in each iteration as the RSP-protocol is 50\% successful in every case due to non-feasibility of the conversion between $|\psi^i\rangle$ and $|\psi_{\bot}^i\rangle ~\forall i$.

-\begin{theorem} The maximum number of Bobs sharing the task of RSP at Alice's side from a circle of the Bloch sphere with $\theta \neq \frac{\pi}{2}$, is less than or equal to 6 when Alice shares a maximally entangled state with Bob$^1$ initially.
+\begin{theorem} The maximum number of Bobs sharing the task of RSP at Alice's side from a non-equatorial circle of the Bloch sphere with $\theta \neq \frac{\pi}{2}$, is less than or equal to 6 with non-classical advantage achieved by all of them when Alice shares a maximally entangled state with Bob$^1$ initially.
 As the choice of the circle moves from the neighbourhood of the equatorial plane towards the poles of the Bloch sphere in either direction, the maximum number of Bobs reduces gradually to zero. \end{theorem}